 Traditional requirements describe how the software should act.
 The intent of the system is the main focus.
 Requirements documents go into great detail on how an area of software should work.
 They typically serve the purpose of guiding how the software team will build something.

-While user stories are plain and simple, requirements documents go into a lot of detail and take a good amount of time to write.
+While user stories are plain and simple, requirements documents go into a lot of detail and take a fair amount of time to write.
 Requirements documents often contain things like executive summaries, scope, risks, and more.
 They set the level of quality for functionality, performance, and user experience.

 Here’s an example of a few requirements for a basic e-commerce site: